robfinch/rf68000/README.md

 movec was desired to allow access to additional control registers. tick-tick count, coreno-the multi-core core number

 ## Status
 The core fails to complete the Easy68k test suite.
 It gets about 3/4 of the way through.
 So there are some bugs yet.
 Most common instructions are working.
-The following instructions are not working correctly: ABCD, SBCD, NBCD, DIVU, DIVS, CMPM, ADDX, SUBX.
+The following instructions are not working correctly: ABCD, SBCD, NBCD, DIVU, and DIVS.
 Several of the instructions are failing to set flags correctly but otherwise work.
 The core works well enough to run a small monitor program that allows dumping and editing memory.
 It is used in a multi-core network-on-chip.